Odfjell Drilling

 Odfjell Drilling is an international drilling company that was listed on the Oslo Stock Exchange on 27 September 2013.
 Odfjell Drilling was founded in 1973 but has maritime roots dating back to 1914 and experience in the petroleum industry that began in the mid-1960s.

 Ownership

 The company was owned by Abraham Odfjell until he transferred ownership to his daughters, Helene Odfjell and Marianne Odfjell, in 2007.
 They owned the company until 27 September 2013, when it was listed on the Oslo Stock Exchange under the ticker symbol ODL.

 In March 2022, Odfjell Drilling underwent a reorganisation, splitting into two separate entities: Odfjell Drilling and Odfjell Technology.
 Odfjell Technology took over the well services, engineering, and platform drilling segments, while Odfjell Drilling continued to focus on drilling operations.

 Leadership

 The company is led by Kjetil Gjersdal, who has served as CEO since March 2022.
-Gjersdal has been with Odfjell Drilling since 2000 and brings more than 30 years of experience in the drilling and well industry.
+Gjersdal has been with Odfjell Drilling since 2000.

-Harsh Environment Operations
+Operations

-Odfjell Drilling is renowned for its operations in harsh environments.
-The company’s advanced fleet of semi-submersible rigs operates in some of the world’s most challenging regions, including the North Sea, West of Shetland, the Barents Sea, and deepwater areas off South Africa.
-These rigs are designed to withstand extreme conditions and deliver reliable, efficient performance for clients.
+Odfjell Drilling's fleet of semi-submersible drilling rigs operates in harsh environments in several regions worldwide, including the North Sea, West of Shetland, the Barents Sea, and deepwater areas off South Africa.
+These rigs are designed to withstand extreme conditions.

-Rig Fleet

-Odfjell Drilling owns and manages several offshore drilling rigs worldwide: